belerico/mvpoli/Prolog/README.md

   * a non-parsed expression representing a polynomial

 Predicate: as_monomial (Expression, Monomial)

-Description: The as_monomial predicate is true when Monomial is the term that represents the monomial resulting from "Parsing" of the expression Expression; the resulting monomone is appropriately ordered.
+* Description: The as_monomial predicate is true when Monomial is the term that represents the monomial resulting from "Parsing" of the expression Expression; the resulting monomone is appropriately ordered.

 Predicate: as_polynomial (Expression, Polynomial)

-Description: The as_polynomial predicate is true when Polynomial is the term that represents the resulting polynomial from the "parsing" of the expression Expression; the polynomial is appropriately ordered.
+* Description: The as_polynomial predicate is true when Polynomial is the term that represents the resulting polynomial from the "parsing" of the expression Expression; the polynomial is appropriately ordered.

 Predicate: polyval (Polynomial, VariableValues, Value)

-Description: The polyval predicate is true as Value contains the value of the Polynomial polynomial (which can also be a monomial), in the n-dimensional point represented by the VariableValues ​​list, which contains a value for each variable obtained with the variables / 2 predicate.
+* Description: The polyval predicate is true as Value contains the value of the Polynomial polynomial (which can also be a monomial), in the n-dimensional point represented by the VariableValues list, which contains a value for each variable obtained with the variables / 2 predicate.
 Poly can take one of the following forms:
   * a structure of the type poly([])
   * a structure of the type poly(Ms)
   * a structure of the type m(0, 0, [])